wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/file-processing/Accessing_Windows_Share_Using_VFS_Transport.md

     ```bash
     java -jar stockquote_service.jar

-4. Create the `test.xml` file shown below and copy it to the location specified in `transport.vfs.FileURI` in the configuration (i.e., the **in** directory).
+4. Create the `test.xml` file shown below and copy it to the location specified by `transport.vfs.FileURI` in the configuration (i.e., the **in** directory).
 This contains a simple stock quote request in XML/SOAP format.

     ```xml
     <?xml version='1.0' encoding='UTF-8'?>